The Best Forex Brokers in South Africa 2022

-South African forex trading regulations permit brokers to offer prospective customers and existing clients a variety of incentives that take the form of bonuses.
+South African forex trading regulations allow brokers to offer prospective customers and existing clients a variety of incentives.

-- Welcome bonuses: this is a very common type of bonus that’s offered to new clients who have just made a deposit.
-It’s usually under the form of a percentage of the amount you deposit.
+- Welcome bonuses – This is a very common type of bonus for new clients.
+Brokers usually offer welcome bonuses as a percentage of the amount you deposit.

-- Cashback bonuses: some forex brokers offer cashback under various forms.
-It can either be a rebate on part of the commission or spread for loyal customers with a high trading volume, or it can be cashback as a percentage of any losing positions.
-The goal is to maintain customer loyalty.
+- Cashback bonuses – Brokers may offer a rebate on part of the commission or spread for loyal customers with a high trading volume.
+You may also receive cashback as a percentage of any losing positions.

 Keep in mind that these bonuses often come with restrictions, such as:

 - Not being able to withdraw the bonus at all